chandragm/TicTacToe/README.md

 1. Handle game logic off of UI thread.
 2. Make UI more presentable.
 3. Make it NxN compatible.
-UI is a challenge for a small real estate.
+UI here is a challenge for small real estate.